sanketio/bp-activity-share/README.txt

 == Upgrade Notice ==

-= 1.4.0 =
+= 1.5.0 =
-New - Settings link in the plugins list, Share an activity with custom text
+New - Register BP Activity Share as a BuddyPress action, Shared Updates in activity filter Misc - Strict checking for BuddyPress plugin